tdeane/director-scripts/transient-aws/README.md

 - If not using preloaded AMIs, use hive-example/cluster.conf instead and update hive/run_all.sh to point to cluster.conf.

 ### Prepare the Hive Query
-- Open hive-example/query.q and update the query or use the sample one
+- Open hive-example/query.sql and update the query or use the sample one
-- If using the sample one, make sure to replace the output s3 location
+- If using the sample one, make sure to replace all s3 locations with your own buckets

 ### Set S3 output log file
 - Open hive-example/dispatch.sh and update the REPLACE_ME section for the S3 location to store the log files